Leviathan

 The circular salt sea Tiamat (green) and sphere of cosmic freshwater ocean Abzu are pre-existent deities in Sumerian myths, from whose mating Earth was created, so the sketch's side view shows the same as Babylon's map.
 Referring to the Atra-Hasis epic, Abzu is the celestial reservoir from which an organisation of younger gods triggers the Flood in order to consume humanity – also a source for the dangerous cosmic sea monster Leviathan.

-Leviathan (/lɪˈvaɪ.əθən/ le-VIE-ə-thən; לִוְיָתָן; Λεβιάθαν) is a sea serpent demon noted in theology and mythology.
+Leviathan (/lɪˈvaɪ.əθən/ le-VIE-ə-thən; לִוְיָתָן; Λεβιάθαν) is a giant sea serpent noted in theology and mythology.
 It is referenced in the Hebrew Bible, as a metaphor for a powerful enemy, notably Babylon.
-It is referred to in Psalms, the Book of Job, the Book of Isaiah, and the pseudepigraphical Book of Enoch.
+It is referred to in Psalms, the Book of Job, the Book of Isaiah, and the Book of Enoch.
 Leviathan is often an embodiment of chaos, threatening to eat the damned when their lives are over.
 In the end, it is annihilated.
 Christian theologians identified Leviathan with the demon of the deadly sin envy.
 According to Ophite Diagrams, Leviathan encapsulates the space of the material world.

-In Gnosis, it encompasses the world like a sphere and incorporates the souls of those who are too attached to material things, so they cannot reach the realm of God's fullness beyond, from which all good emanates.
+In Gnosticism, it encompasses the world like a sphere and incorporates the souls of those who are too attached to material things, so they cannot reach the realm of God's fullness beyond, from which all good emanates.
 In Hobbes, Leviathan becomes a metaphor for the omnipotence of the state, which maintains itself by educating children in its favour, generation after generation.
 This idea of eternal power that 'feeds' on its constantly self-produced citizens is based on a concept of conditioning that imprints the human's conscience in a mechanical manner.
-It deals in a good and evil dualism: a speculative natural law according to which man should behave towards man like a ravenous wolf, and the pedagogically transmitted laws of the state as Leviathan, whose justification for existence is seen in containing such frightening conditions.
+It deals in a good and evil dualism: A speculative natural law according to which man should behave towards man like a ravenous wolf, and the pedagogically transmitted laws of the state as Leviathan, whose justification for existence is seen in containing such frightening conditions.

 Leviathan in the Book of Job is a reflection of the older Canaanite Lotan, a primeval monster defeated by the god Baal Hadad.
 Parallels to the role the primeval Sumerian sea goddess Tiamat, who was defeated by Marduk, have long been drawn in comparative mythology, as have been comparisons to dragon and world serpent narratives, such as Indra slaying Vritra or Thor slaying Jörmungandr.
-Some 19th-century scholars pragmatically interpreted it as referring to large aquatic creatures, such as the crocodile.
+Some 19th century scholars pragmatically interpreted it as referring to large aquatic creatures, such as the crocodile.
 The word later came to be used as a term for great whale and for sea monsters in general.